Single-nucleotide polymorphism

-SNPs pinpoint differences in our susceptibility to a wide range of diseases, for example age-related macular degeneration (a common SNP in the CFH gene is associated with increased risk of the disease) or nonalcoholic fatty liver disease (a SNP in the PNPLA3 gene is associated with increased risk of the disease).
-The severity of illness and the way the body responds to treatments are also manifestations of genetic variations caused by SNPs.
-For example, the APOE E4 allele that is determined by two common SNPs, rs429358 and rs7412, in the APOE gene is not only associated with increased risk for Alzheimer’s disease but also younger age at onset of the disease.
+SNPs can help explain differences in susceptibility to a wide range of diseases across a population.
+For example, a common SNP in the CFH gene is associated with increased risk of age-related macular degeneration.
+Differences in the severity of an illness or response to treatments may also be manifestations of genetic variations caused by SNPs.
+For example, two common SNPs in the APOE gene, rs429358 and rs7412, lead to three major APO-E alleles with different associated risks for development of Alzheimer's disease and age at onset of the disease.